Chomolungma/semantic-segmentation/README.md

 - The `strides` and `kernel_size` for convolutional transpose layers are also copied from the lectures

 # Results
+- An important point to note is, batch size and learning rate are linked.
+If the batch size is too small then the gradients will become more unstable and would need to reduce the learning rate.
 - I did two trial passes with a `dropout = 0.5` and `dropout = 0.75`  with the following parameters

 ```